 Death’s-head Hawkmoth Facts

 - Amazingly, the astonishing and highly unusual Death’s-head Hawkmoth evolved the ability to emit a high-pitched chirp.
 This action only occurs, though, when the arthropod feels either threatened or irritated.
-Few insects can make sounds internally.
+Few insects known to entomologists can make sounds internally.

 - All three recognized varieties also evolved as relatively rapid fliers.
-In point of fact, one of them, the Acherontia atropis, constitutes the fastest known moth on earth.
-That’s because individuals of that species can reach speeds of up to 30 mph (48 kph).
+In point of fact, one of them, the Acherontia atropis, constitutes the fastest known moth on the entire planet.
+That’s because individuals of that species have the ability to reach speeds of up to 30 mph (48 kph).

-- Unfortunately, the IUCN, does not currently have a listing for any of the three varieties.
+- Unfortunately, the IUCN, does not currently have a listing for any of the three forms of this wonder.
 That’s surprising, given the fact that each of them qualifies as quite rare.
-Like many creatures, it obviously faces threats such as climate change and habitat loss.
+Like many creatures, these obviously face threats such as ongoing climate change and habitat loss.

 Related Articles